Bechamel Cheese Sauce

 - All-Purpose Flour – I haven’t tried gluten-free all-purpose flour for this recipe, so I am unsure if it works to make gluten-free Bechamel sauce.

-- Milk of Choice – The classic recipe uses regular cow milk or skim milk.
-But you can also use dairy-free milk options to make a vegan Bechamel, as long as your milk is unsweetened and low flavor like unsweetened almond milk or soy milk.
+- Milk of Choice – The classic recipe uses regular cow milk, whole milk, or skim milk.
+But you can also use dairy-free milk options to make a vegan Bechamel, as long as your milk is unsweetened and low flavor, like unsweetened almond milk or soy milk.
 I would avoid rice milk and oat milk that have a sweet note.